tari-project/rfcs/src/Process/TIP-PROC-0006_core_contributor_program.md

 Product CCs are expected to review product TIPs and feature requests to assist in their prioritization and design.
 They assist the community by rethinking how we meet the needs of the ever-evolving real-world needs of users.

+**Examples of Product CC readiness:**

+* Delivers multiple quality feature proposals with UI/UX Designs that are accepted for development
+* Delivers multiple enhancements to existing features via improved UI/UX designs that are accepted for development
+* Demonstrates skill in working with developers and project contributors to verify and validate feature changes against designs

+#### Ecosystem CCs

+Ecosystem CCs grow Tari beyond its own repositories: the integrations, partnerships, and real-world adoption built on top of the protocol.
+Ecosystem CCs might do things like:

+* Source and support integrations with exchanges, wallets, payment processors, and other protocols
+* Source and develop partnerships with businesses and institutions that bring real-world usage to Tari
+* Support third-party teams building on Tari with onboarding, technical liaison, and go-to-market help
+* Represent Tari with enterprises, at industry events, and in adjacent ecosystems
+* Advise the council on ecosystem strategy, deal structure, and market development

+**Examples of Ecosystem CC readiness:**

+* Demonstrates decorum, clarity, technical acumen and helpfulness in onboarding community members with wallets and other Tari software
+* Maintains a welcoming attitude toward others
+* Performs live presentation demos of technology and products
+* Makes quality referrals to and from the Tari community and other teams

+#### Infrastructure CCs

+Infrastructure CCs run Tari-project managed infrastructure.
+They are charged with keeping community resources in working order.
+Infrastructure CCs might do things like:

+* Run and maintain boostrap/seed nodes
+* Perform DevOps work on servers and web applications such as the forums
+* Maintain mining guides and establish best practices for deploying Tari tools

+**Examples of Infrastructure CC readiness:**

+* Demonstrated ability to deploy and maintain services
+* Assists community members in mining and software setup
+* Writes guides and contributes documentation for practical deployments

 #### Project CCs